ascholerChemeketa/cs160Reader/_sources/OperatingSystems/OperatingSystemJobs.rst

 .. pseudo_h3:: Hardware Allocation
     :class: underlined

 Most of the hardware resources a computer has are **scarce**, meaning they are in limited supply: The CPU can only do so much work at any given time.
-There is a physical limit to how much information can fit into main memory (RAM).
-Only one program can be printing to a printer at any given time.
+There is a physical limit to how much information can fit into the main memory (RAM).
+Only one program can be printing to a given printer at any given time.

 The operating system is in charge of **allocating** this scarce hardware -  deciding who gets what when and preventing any one program from monopolizing the hardware resources.

 .. pseudo_h3:: Hardware Abstraction
     :class: underlined

 Computer hardware is diverse and complicated.
-There are many different kind of storage drives that can be hooked up to a computer - flash, hard drive, CD drive, SSD, etc... and of those styles of drive comes in thousands of makes and models.
+There are many different kinds of storage drives that can be hooked up to a computer - flash, hard drive, CD drive, SSD, etc... and each of those styles of drive comes in thousands of makes and models.
 Each of those different drives stores information in different ways, often scattered pieces of information across the drive.

 Imagine you are writing a program and want to read a document from a drive.
 Without an operating system, you would have to write code to talk to a drive, track down all the chunks of information and assemble them into one block in memory.
 Then you would have to make sure that code worked with thousands of different kinds of drives.